MicrosoftDocs/appcenter-docs/docs/dashboard/bugtracker/index.md

 ## Overview

 App Center has bug tracker integration for the crashes service.
 Users can be quickly informed about critical App Center events within the tools that you use regularly in your day to day flow for a seamless experience.
-App Center supports bug trackers like Jira, Visual Studio Team Services (VSTS) and GitHub.
+App Center supports bug trackers like Jira, Visual Studio Team Services (VSTS), Azure DevOps, and GitHub.
 Users need to have manager or developer permissions to be able to create and configure the bug tracker.

 ## Getting Started